-Lowest Floor means the lowest floor of the lowest enclosed area (including basement).
-An unfinished or flood resistant enclosure, usable solely for parking of vehicles, building access or storage in an area other than a basement area is not considered a building's lowest floor; provided, that such an enclosure is built in compliance with the applicable non-elevation design requirements in this Ordinance.
+The lowest floor of the lowest enclosed area (including basement).
+An unfinished or floodresistant enclosure, usable solely for parking of vehicles, building access or storage, in an area other than a basement area, is not considered a building's lowest floor, provided that such an enclosure is built in compliance with the applicable nonelevation design requirements in this chapter.